tidyverse/tidyr/cran-comments.md

 ### New problems
 (This reports the first line of each new failure)

-* anomalize
-  checking examples ...
-ERROR
-  checking tests ...
-  checking re-building of vignette outputs ...
-WARNING
-  # Error: Must supply a symbol or a string as argument

 * ggfortify
   checking tests ...

   Appears to be unlreated: Lapack routine dgesv: system is exactly singular: U[4,4] = 0

-* InjurySeverityScore
-  checking examples ...
-ERROR
-  # Error: Must supply a symbol or a string as argument

-* pivot
-  checking tests ...
-  # Error: Must supply a symbol or a string as argument

 * postal
   checking tests ...